 What is foreign investment?

-Foreign investment occurs when an individual, business or investment vehicle (such as a superannuation or pension fund) from outside Australia decides to establish a new business in Australia or purchases property or shares in an Australian-owned business.
+Foreign investment occurs when an individual, business or an investment vehicle (such as a superannuation or pension fund) from outside Australia decides to establish a new business in Australia or purchases property or shares in an Australian-owned business.

-Foreign Direct Investment (FDI) is when an individual or entity from outside Australia establishes a new business or acquires 10 per cent or more of an Australian enterprise, and so has some control over its operations.
+- Foreign direct investment (FDI) is when an individual or entity from outside Australia establishes a new business or acquires 10 per cent or more of an Australian enterprise, and so has some control over its operations.
 Common examples include the establishment of Australian branches of multinational companies or joint ventures between Australian and foreign companies.